 Patrick has a Bachelor of Arts degree in History from Yale University and a Master of Education degree in Counselling Psychology from the University of Toronto.
 In the past, he has volunteered with CAMH and St. Catharines General Hospital, and for the last five years has provided psychotherapy and assessment services at various clinics across the GTA and in his own private practice.
 His interests outside of mental health include music, running and tennis.

-Christina has clinical experience with addiction, ADHD, depression, anxiety, romantic relationship challenges, self-esteem, separation and divorce, co-parenting, remarriage, stepfamily development, family of origin conflict, childhood trauma, terminal or chronic illness, grief and life transitions.
+Christina has clinical experience with ADHD, life transitions, depression, anxiety, eating disorders, romantic relationship challenges, self-esteem, separation and divorce, co-parenting, remarriage, stepfamily development, family of origin conflict, childhood trauma, childhood sexual abuse, terminal or chronic illness such as cancer, grief and parenting support.

 Jennifer Thomson is a Registered Psychotherapist working in private practice in Hamilton, with a history of working in the mental health field.
 In addition to private practice, Jennifer also has experience working in group homes for both adults and youth.

 Jennifer received her Honours Bachelor’s Degree in Psychology from the University of Waterloo, and her Master’s in Counselling Psychology from Yorkville University.
 She is passionate about working with the LGBTQ2S+ community, with a focus on trans care and creating a safe place for individuals of all walks of life to express themselves.

 Jennifer also has a passion for health and fitness, incorporating healthy eating, exercise, and overall physical wellness into her psychotherapy practice.
 She is in the process of becoming a certified personal trainer and fitness nutrition specialist and hopes to use this expertise to help individuals live their best lives.